monkoose/vim9-stargate/README.md

 highlight default StargateVIM9000 guifg=#111111 guibg=#b2809f gui=bold cterm=bold
-highlight default StargateMessage guifg=#a5b844 highlight default StargateErrorMessage guifg=#e36659
+highlight default StargateMessage guifg=#a5b844 highlight default StargateErrorMessage guifg=#e36659 highlight default link StargateVisual Visual
 ```

 Remove `default` from this list and add any highlight group you want to change
 into your vimrc.

+Change StargateVisual when visual selection highlight of the current
+colorscheme has bad contrast with other stargate colors.

 ## FAQ